- What Is Pranayama?

 Additional Tips for Practicing Pranayama

 Although safe, pregnant women must not overdo any of the above-mentioned exercises since the body goes through several changes during pregnancy.
-Practicing under the expert guidance of a doctor or gynaecologist who is well-versed with pranayama techniques is highly recommended.
+Practising under the expert guidance of a doctor or gynaecologist who is well-versed with pranayama techniques is highly recommended.
 This is because every individual’s body (along with hormonal levels and the changes that undergo on the inside) is different.

 Pranayama and yogic exercises must be avoided during the first trimester of pregnancy.
 However, they are safe to practice before and after this period.
 Avoid practising Suryanadi pranayama during pregnancy since it can generate heat in the body and adversely affect the womb.